Wedding Photography at Bromley Civic Centre/Register Office

 The witnesses are invited to pose with the couple as they played a major legal part in the signing.

-I also invite the guests forwards to take photos of the couple if they wish, which gives me a chance to take more natural shots of friends and family at the ceremony.
+I also invite the guests to take photos of the couple if they wish, which gives me a chance to take more natural shots of friends and family at the ceremony.

 A thing of the past: Presenting the marriage certificate is a wedding photo opportunity that is no longer, thanks to the register going online.
 The certificate will generally be posted to you after the day.